flintsteel7/LuaMath/README.md

 - [Episode 8 - Velocity](https://github.com/flintsteel7/LuaMath/tree/master/episode08): Write a basic particle library and animate some particles using vector addition.
 - [Episode 9 - Acceleration](https://github.com/flintsteel7/LuaMath/tree/master/episode09): Add acceleration to a couple of the animations from Episode 8
   - cause a ball to arc across the screen from bottom left to bottom right, following an acceleration curve.
   - add gravity to the 'fireworks' particle burst, giving it a more realistic appearance.
-(To run, cd into the episode09 folder, and type `love fireworks`)
+(To run, from root folder, type `love episode09/fireworks`)